mjshankr/mjshankr.github.io/content/authors/admin/_index.md

 ## About Me

 Hello there!
-I just graduated from the University of Virginia, completing my undergrad degree with a B.Sc. in Chemistry.
+I just graduated from the University of Virginia, completing my undergrad degree with a B.Sc in Chemistry.
+I'm interested in computational chemistry, and I currently work with the Paolucci group at UVA creating computational models to better understand catalytic systems of interest.